playcanvas/developer.playcanvas.com/content/user-manual/glossary.md

 A target asset is a file that can be loaded into your game at runtime.
 It will be in a format ready to use in the Engine.
 Target Assets are usually the product of a [Source Asset](#source_asset) being uploaded and imported through the asset pipeline.

 <h2 id="transform">Transformation Matrix</h2>
 A Transformation Matrix is a mathematical matrix that represents a set of linear transforms.
-In particular translation, rotation and scale.
+In particular: translation, rotation and scale.
 This means that a transformation matrix can be used to represent the position, orientation and size of an object in 3D space.
 In the PlayCanvas Engine each [Entity](#entity) has a transformation matrix accessible via the `getLocalTransform()` method.